-Herding culture and most recently, factory farming have changed the way animal meat is generated.
+Herding culture, and most recently, factory farming have changed the way animal meat is generated.
 The impact of factory farming on the climate is the top cause of greenhouse gases.
 Working conditions for millions of humans is unbearable due to these practices for meat and dairy, not to mention the fate of the animals who are treated unkindly.
 The reason we don’t hear about animal agriculture’s damage to our planet and our health is money: subsidies on animal agriculture.

 Grass-fed meat is not optimal for our health because of the high-fat content of domesticated animals.
 Grass-fed and free-range animal products are not a viable answer to our factory farming pollution because our planet does not have enough land to feed all the humans on grass-fed animals even if it were the healthiest option.

 Ocean farming the way it is done now is also unsustainable.
 The destruction of ocean habitat is rapidly depleting our oceans of crucial oxygen giving algae which give us 40% of your breathable air.
 Bren Smith has another answer to the madness with vertical ocean farming.

-Lab-grown meat, dairy, and eggs hold a lot of promise for helping to end climate change while still catering to those who are unable to transition to a plant-based diet as well as those who want to eat these products for special occasions.
+Lab-grown meat, dairy, and eggs hold a lot of promise for helping to end climate change while still catering to those who do not choose to transition to a plant-based diet as well as those who want to eat these products for special occasions.

-Lab meat will be leaner and healthier than factory farmed meat.
-Lab meat will be free from antibiotics and disease, but meat of any kind will still not be as healthy as a whole-foods plant-based diet.
-Plants are the way to go to be disease free and have a planet left for our grandchildren.
+Lab meat will be leaner and healthier than factory-farmed meat.
+Lab meat will be free from antibiotics and pathogens.
+A Meat-based diet will never be as healthy as a whole-foods plant-based diet.

 Or you might find that a higher portion of fat works well for you, or that some dairy is fine for you.
 Find out what food intolerances you have and then put together the optimal whole foods diet for yourself.